 Some of the poll comments made by Peeriosity members related to this poll include the following:

 Wholesale & Distribution Member: The cash processing is managed in-house and we are able to get a 94% payment match rate for paper checks.
 We are looking to use RPA or IA to improve our EFT/ACH payments match rate of 90% to 95+%.

-Manufacturing Member: Since implementation of AutoBank 3 years ago we have been able to reach best in class automation levels in our cash application process.
-Main challenge is currently represented by North American customer short payments which are still creating unnecessary burden along the chain.
+Manufacturing Member: Since the implementation of AutoBank 3 years ago we have been able to reach best-in-class automation levels in our cash application process.
+The main challenge is currently represented by North American customer short payments which are still creating unnecessary burdens along the chain.

 Consumer Products & Services Member: We implemented High Radius Intelligent Receivables about a year ago for Cash Application.
-Auto applied cash averages around 90%.
+Auto-applied cash averages around 90%.
 Our next focus area is on deduction automation.
-Looking at a couple different tools, including High Radius Deduction Cloud.
+Looking at a couple of different tools, including High Radius Deduction Cloud.

 Non-Profit Member: RPA would be a close second to the process improvement opportunities in our organization.

-Healthcare, Pharmaceuticals, Biotech Member: Increase in Auto cash application specifically for non-check formats is a priority across globe.
+Healthcare, Pharmaceuticals, Biotech Member: Increase in Auto cash applications specifically for non-check formats is a priority across the globe.